kv2461/godot/notes/godot-dodge-the-creeps.md

 - Created a new scene called "main", using the node Node
   - Not Node2D because it doesn't have to have 2D functionality itself, it is a container for game logic
 - Instantiated child scene "player" inside "main"
+- Added child node MobTimer to control how often mobs spawn

 ##### Understanding the Code so far